Celebrating Over 100 Years of Preserving Sherborn's Natural and Cultural Heritage

 Clark’s store in the 1880’s.
 Located near the junction of routes 16 and 27, it served as the town’s store, post office, and information center from 1809 to c.1905

-Yes, the Sherborn Historical Society, which was founded in 1911 and incorporated in 1913, has been preserving the town’s history and artifacts for over a century.
-Our extraordinary collection includes documents from the 17th century onward, a coffee cup used by George Washington, an extensive archive of Sherborn’s industries, as well as examples of 19th century clothing, furniture, tools and toys.
+The Sherborn Historical Society, founded in 1911 and incorporated in 1913, has been preserving the town’s remarkable history and artifacts for over a century.
+Our extraordinary collection will soon have a bright new display space where the community will once again be able to study and interact with these objects and the stories they tell.
+Among the items of interest are letters, diaries, and journals from the 17th century onward.
+Our historic artifacts tell many stories and include a cup and saucer used by George Washington, the sign originally painted for the Clark store, as well as examples of 19th century clothing, furniture, tools and toys.
 Our research collection includes local histories, genealogy, architectural history and more than a thousand historic photographs.

 In the late 18th and early 19th century Sherborn was a farm town characterized by cottage industries such as leather dressing, gun-making, cider-making and willow basketry.